LinkedData4Resilience/damaged_cultural_properties/README.md

 New graphs:
  - [https://linked4resilience.eu/graphs/cultural-site-damage-events](https://triplydb.com/linked4resilience/cultural-sites-poc/table?graph=https%3A%2F%2Flinked4resilience.eu%2Fgraphs%2Fcultural-site-damage-events) : a linked-data version of the annotation spreadsheet
  - [https://linked4resilience.eu/graphs/cultural-sites-linkset](https://triplydb.com/linked4resilience/cultural-sites-poc/table?graph=https%3A%2F%2Flinked4resilience.eu%2Fgraphs%2Fcultural-sites-linkset) : a linkset between the new and old damage events, based on distance.

+Plot: you can find the files and code for plotting of use case 2 in the folder ./plot.

+Contact:
+Eirik Kultorp (eirik@ekul.no) and Shuai Wang (shuai.wang@vu.nl)

+More about the project: linked4resilience.eu.